EloiStree/OpenMacroInputDocumentation/BooleanLogic.md

             "[| left right]",
             "[| left right]",
-            "[≡ left right]", // equivalent all true or all false "[left right 🀲  up ]", // left and right are fals and up is true "[up down 🀸 left right]", // up and down are true.
+            "[≡ left right]", // equivalent all true or all false "[left right 🀲  up ]", // left and right are false and up is true "[up down 🀸 left right]", // up and down are true.
 Left and right are false.
             //INVERSE
             "¬up",